SanderVocke/shoopdaloop/README.md

 (1): ShoopDaLoop has built-in support to host Carla through LV2, relying on Carla as a proxy to support other plugin types such as VST(3). <br>
 (2): Focus is on Linux for now until it is reasonably feature-complete.
 The design does not prevent moving to Mac + Windows in the future. <br>
 (3): ShoopDaLoop plug-in scripts are written in LUA.
 Currently the main goal is to support deep MIDI controller integrations and custom keyboard control scripts and opening/managing additional MIDI control ports.
 Future goals could be integration with the future song/performance sequencer or integration with the outside world by e.g. network.
+(4): ShooDaLoop supports "composite loops", allowing you to combine sequences of loops into other loops hierarchically.
+Through this method, complex sequences and simple songs can be constructed.

 Disclaimers: